AghilZadeh/AbedZadeh.github.io/index.md

 <img src="https://vgy.me/3LSkgv.png" alt="3LSkgv.png" height="700px">
 </div>

-Our Poster is now in Duke's Library and can be cited.
+Our Poster, which I designe using Inkscape, is now in Duke's Library and can be cited.
 You can see the abstract [here](http://hdl.handle.net/10161/16026/).

 Let me walk you through the results briefly!
 Ready??
 There are three main parts: Publications, collaborations, and education!
 You see some description on the poster.
 Here I am going to focus on the networks!